 Go to a farmer’s market and buy the local olive oil that tastes best to you.
 Absent that, the EVOOs from California are usually quite good (and real).

-I rifled through dozens of avocado producers to find the perfect source of extra virgin avocado oil so that I could sell the best product, sure, but also because I wanted the best for myself.
+I rifled through dozens of avocado producers to find the perfect source of avocado oil so that I could sell the best product, sure, but also because I wanted the best for myself.
 That’s ultimately how I come up with any of my projects and businesses—to scratch my own itches.
 It seems to be working, because I haven’t had a tastier oil that asserts itself without losing its capacity to work with other foods.
 EVOO doesn’t work with everything.
 EVAO, in my experience, does.

 In powder form, coconut milk creates the creamiest, smoothest protein (whether whey or collagen) powder I’ve ever tasted, which is why I added it to Primal Fuel and Collagen Fuel.
 Plus, it’s a great source of medium chain triglycerides, special fatty acids that convert directly into ketones.

 The fact that it’s a traditional fat used by many successful Pacific Islander cultures, sometimes in copious amounts, without any indication of poor health consequences is another mark in its favor.